-- 500g White cabbage - 2 Tbsp salt - 2 Tbsp fish sauce - 6 long red chillies, roughly chopped - 1 apple, roughly chopped (peel can stay on) - 1 thumb sized piece of ginger, peeled and roughly chopped - 4 cloves garlic, peeled - 3 spring onions, roughly chopped - 1 Cut the cabbage into bitesize pieces.
+- 2 Tbsp fish sauce - 6 long red chillies, roughly chopped - 1 apple, roughly chopped (peel can stay on) - 1 thumb sized piece of ginger, peeled and roughly chopped - 4 garlic cloves, peeled - 3 spring onions, roughly chopped - 1 Cut the cabbage into bitesize pieces.
 Place in a bowl and sprinkle salt on top.
-Using your hands, make sure all the cabbage is covered in the salt and set to one side for 2 hours. - 2 After 2 hours, thoroughly rinse the cabbage of the salt and squeeze out any excess water. - 3 Put the apple, chillies, ginger, fish sauce and garlic into a blender and puree as smooth as possible. - 4 Pour the blender mix over the cabbage and use your hands to rub the mixture into the cabbage (ideally wear gloves!) - 5 Mix in the spring onion and then put the kimchi into a Tupperware container.
+Using your hands, make sure all the cabbage is covered in the salt and set to one side for 2 hours. - 2 After 2 hours, thoroughly rinse the cabbage of the salt and squeeze out any excess water. - 3 Put the apple, chillies, ginger, fish sauce and garlic into a blender and puree as smoothly as possible. - 4 Pour the blender mix over the cabbage and use your hands to rub the mixture into the cabbage (ideally wear gloves!) - 5 Mix in the spring onions and then put the kimchi into a Tupperware container.
 Leave at room temperature for 1-3 days to ferment and then into the fridge.
-The kimchi will continue fermenting in the fridge but at a slower rate and will become more tangy as time goes on.
+The kimchi will continue fermenting in the fridge but at a slower rate and will become tangier as time goes on.

 In Korea, kimchi is eaten with almost every meal, it is a staple that can be eaten on its own or used to make other dishes like kimchi fried rice or kimchi pancakes.
-For the Hansik Challenge, we present Chef Da-Hae West's version of the fermented cabbage side-dish, which is simple and uses easily found ingredients.
+We present Da-Hae West's version of the fermented cabbage side-dish, which is simple and uses easily found ingredients.

 Recipe source: Da-Hae West